getlago/lago-docs/docs/guide/02_self-hosting/docker.md

 2. The first tab of this section is related to your **API keys**; and
 3. Click the **Copy** button to copy it to clipboard.

+## Analytics and tracking
+Please note that Lago, by default, tracks basic actions performed on your self-hosted instance.
+If you do not disable tracking, you may receive specific communications or product updates.
+However, rest assured that Lago will not collect any personal information about your customers or financial information about your invoices.

+If you would like to know more about Lago's tracking and analytics, please refer to [this page](../../guide/self-hosting/tracking) for comprehensive information.

 ## Configuration

 ### Version